TheBigEye/Python-OS/README.md

 - Sometimes taskbar buttons flicker.

 ## Installation

+> **Note**: If you're on a on a minimal Linux installation:
+> * You may need to install a desktop or window manager compatible with the `python-tk` package to work ._.

 Download the code and unzip it, it is necessary to have Python 3.10 and have the following modules installed

 - [`Pillow`          ](https://github.com/python-pillow/Pillow)          Necessary so that the program can read the images and work.